Education in Ontario

 the English or French language.
-The overlapping publicly funded school systems is organized into a number of school boards: 31 English secular, 29 English Roman Catholics, eight French Catholic, four French secular, and one Protestant separate school board.
+The overlapping publicly funded school systems is organized into a number of school boards: 31 English Secular, 29 English Roman Catholic, 8 French Catholic, 4 French Secular, and 1 Protestant Separate school board.
 French-language school boards are guaranteed under Section 23 of the Canadian Charter of Rights and Freedoms.

 History

 Timeline

 St. Johns Common School is the oldest extant public school in Ontario.

 Upper Canada's Grammar School Act of 1807 provided the first public funds for schools in what would become Ontario.
 Eight schools were opened.